fmiguelgarcia/fmiguelgarcia.github.io/_posts/2016-11-31-Technical_debt_en.markdown

 Let's assume that you are a PM in a long time project (4 or 5 years) and obviously, you will need a initial investment and some financing during the project.
 Investors will ask whether that project is a good investment, what and when will be the ROI.
 I mean, they could need to know the project's **NVP** and **IRR**.

 In software development world, we usually _estimate the cost of each new feature_, trying to know what will be the cost associated.
 However, do we actually implement what we estimated before?.
 No, we don't.
-Normally new issues arise, the complexity is increased or requirements do not match with the client's needed.
+Normally new issues arise, the complexity is increased or requirements do not match what the clients needed.

 > This entry introduces an indicator to evaluate software refactoring process and **it could be extremely useful when you have to explain to your stakeholders** the cost of avoiding a refactoring.
 During the planning, those indicators will **help you to prioritize each refactoring** process to get the best performance.